simongarland/vim/readme.txt

 Vim Support for kdb+

 Copy <vimrc> to $HOME/.vimrc if you don't have one already, otherwise use it as a basis for cut'n'paste attacks.
-To use it properly you'll need to install a powerline font (google it) and the vim package manager NeoBundle.

 Copy the files in the <vim> subdirectory to your vim home directory (probably $HOME/.vim)